Kylewwelsh/cpnt262-a2/README.md

 - border and outline taken off button, (might put the outline back on so it looks pressed but will decide later)
 - background color added to menu options, nav set to 100vh height and 25rem width, margin-top set to 0 to for nav-options to connect nav to banner
 - color and background color added to button on hover
+- 'x' icon added to button, set to display none
+-